 After a short period they established in ‘The Cloisters’, a building that Bishop Hale had adapted for the specific purpose.
 It attracted a number of boarders and day boys who later became notable citizens.
-The state’s first Premier, John Forrest, was an early pupil, as was his brother Alexander, a Lord Mayor of Perth.
+The State’s first Premier, John Forrest, was an early pupil, as was his brother Alexander, a Lord Mayor of Perth.
 Attorney-General, Stephen Henry Parker attended, along with many members of prominent early settler families, such as the Burges brothers from York.
 The very first enrolled student, Laurence Eliot, son of the Bunbury government administrator, arrived at the School after a three day and two night ride through the bush, accompanied by Bishop Hale.

 Although numbers remained low it was felt expedient to acquire several classrooms within the Pensioner Barracks at the top end of St Georges Terrace in the early 1880s.
 The boarders moved into the old Imperial Military Hospital, located across from the Barracks in George Street.

 Up until 1890 school enrolments remained at much the same level as they had been from the outset, but with the appointment of an outstanding personality in Frederick Charles Faulkner as Headmaster in 1890, together with a surge of population associated with gold discoveries at Coolgardie and Kalgoorlie, enrolments grew rapidly to nearly 100 two years later and the future of the School was assured.
-During Faulkner's tenure the Public Schools’ Association was formed in 1905 with High School (Hale) joining in with Guildford Grammar, Scotch College and Aquinas (originally Christian Brothers' College).
+During Faulkner's tenure the Public Schools’ Association (PSA) was formed in 1905 with High School (Hale) joining in with Guildford Grammar, Scotch College and Aquinas College (originally Christian Brothers' College).

 By the early 1920s the School population had grown to over 300.
 Following a proposal by the Chairman of the Old Boys, T.A.L. (‘Taddy’) Davy in 1924 the High School, after much debate and a legislative passage through parliament, changed its name to Hale School in 1929.

-Many things have changed since the School first opened its doors on 28 June, 1858 – and yet one central, core aspect has not.
-Hale School continues the tradition of producing outstanding young citizens, as it has done since Bishop Hale first opened the doors more than 150 years ago.
+Many things have changed since the School first opened its doors on 28 June 1858 – and yet one central, core aspect has not.
+Hale School continues the tradition of producing outstanding young citizens, as it has done since Bishop Hale first opened the doors more than 160 years ago.

 For a more extensive history of Hale School, please click here or visit the Old Haleian Association website - www.oldhale.com